We request that any use of data obtained from the Global Biobank Engine be cited in publications using the following format:

 Variants were filtered using the variant filter table.tsv file available on GitHub (commit 6f9f726) to filter variants on the UK Biobank array for use with MRP.
 We first chose variants with minor allele frequency less than 1%.
 We then filtered out all variants with all filters less than one.
 This removes variants with missingness greater than 1% (calculated on an array-specific basis for array-specific variants) or Hardy-Weinberg equilibrium p < 10-7.
 This also removes some PTVs for which manual inspection revealed irregular cluster plots.
 We LD pruned the variants by only using variants with ld equal to one.
 We included missense variants and PTVs indicated by the following annotations: missense variant, stop gained, frameshift variant, splice acceptor variant, splice donor variant, splice region variant, start lost, stop lost.

 The Bayes Factor (BF) is a scoring method used to convey confidence of one hypothesis over another, i.e. the alternative hypothesis over the null hypothesis.
 We present a log BF as a measure of support for results of the rare variant aggregate analyses.
 In practice, there is no threshold that indicates significance for Bayes Factors, unlike p-values.
 However, a log BF greater than 3 indicates moderate evidence for the alternative hypothesis.
+We have updated the gene pages so that is a bar is filled in orange if the log10 Bayes Factor is greater than 3, steelblue otherwise (thanks to David Botstein for the recommendation).
 See Kass & Raftery (1995) for a thorough discussion on Bayes Factors.

 The purpose of the Genetic Correlation App is to display genetic correlation estimates from the multivariate polygenic mixture model (MVPMM).
 Users can select phenotypes that are available in GBE from the search box at the bottom of the page.